Sculptures in Concurrency: Sculptures

-\begin{rem} One precubical set can be seen as sculpted from two different-dim\-ens\-ional bulks, in both cases being a simplistic sculpture, \ie~it all depends on the embedding morphism (\cf~Fig.~\ref{fig:conflict}).
-Because of this we cannot determine from a HDA alone in which sculpture it enters (if any).
+\begin{rem} One precubical set can be seen as sculpted from two different-dim\-ens\-ional bulks, in both cases being a simplistic sculpture, \ie~it all depends on the embedding morphism (\cf~Figure~\ref{fig:conflict}).
+Because of this we cannot determine from an HDA alone in which sculpture it enters (if any).

 Working with unfoldings is not particularly good either.
-The interleaving square from Fig.~\ref{fig:opensquare} (left) can be sculpted from $\bulk2$, but its unfolding may be sculpted from $\bulk3$ or $\bulk4$; we cannot decide which.
+The interleaving square from Figure~\ref{fig:opensquare} (left) can be sculpted from $\bulk2$, but its unfolding may be sculpted simplistically from $\bulk3$ or $\bulk4$; we cannot decide which.

 All the sculptures in Figs.~\ref{fig:conflict} and~\ref{fig:opensquare} are simplistic. \end{rem}